 From school children, through to the entrepreneurs whose inventions are already transforming the world, Make the Future Live, perfectly illustrates how clever collaborations between communities, academia, brilliant thinkers and big corporates such as Shell, really can change our world for the better.

 If you want to help make the future at next year’s festival entries are open for the Shell Ideas360 programme.
-Enter your team’s bright idea to solve the world’s energy, food or water challenges by registering here.
+Enter your team’s bright idea to solve the world’s energy, food or water challenges.